Kitware/CMake/Help/command/install.rst

   If ``DESTINATION`` is not specified, a platform-specific default is used.

+  Several options may be used to specify package metadata:

+  ``VERSION <version>``
+    Version of the package.
+The ``<version>`` shall conform to the specified schema.
+Refer to :ref:`Version Selection (CPS) <cps version selection>` for more information on how the package version is used when consumers request a package.

+  ``COMPAT_VERSION <version>``
+    Oldest version for which the package provides compatibility.

+    If not specified, ``COMPAT_VERSION`` is implicitly taken to equal the package's ``VERSION``, which is to say that no backwards compatibility is provided.

+  ``VERSION_SCHEMA <schema>``
+    The schema that the package's version number(s) (both ``VERSION`` and ``COMPAT_VERSION``) follow.
+While no schema will be written to the ``.cps`` file if this option is not provided, CPS specifies that the schema is assumed to be ``simple`` in such cases.
+Refer to |cps-version_schema|_ for more details and a list of officially supported schemas, but be aware that the specification may include schemas that are not supported by CMake.
+    See :ref:`Version Selection (CPS) <cps version selection>` for the list of schemas supported by :command:`find_package`.

+  ``DEFAULT_TARGETS <target>...``

+    Targets to be used if a consumer requests linking to the package name, rather than to specific components.

+  ``DEFAULT_CONFIGURATIONS <config>...``

+    Ordered list of configurations consumers should prefer if no exact match or mapping of the consumer's configuration to the package's available configurations exists.
+If not specified, CMake will fall back to the package's available configurations in an unspecified order.

   If ``APPENDIX`` is specified, rather than generating a top level package specification, the specified targets will be exported as an appendix to the named package.
 Appendices may be used to separate less commonly used targets